- Kate Allgood

 To your success,

 About: Kate Allgood is trained in the field of applied sport psychology.
-She holds two graduate degrees in psychology where she graduated with distinction.
-She has spent the past 12+ years working one on one with high school, college, Olympic, and professional athletes to help them with their mindset, mental performance and mental skills training.
+She holds two Masters degrees in psychology where she graduated with distinction.
+She has spent the past 14 years working one on one with high school, college, Olympic, and professional athletes to help them with their mindset, mental performance and mental skills training.
 Kate has also been a consultant for professional teams, including the Anaheim Ducks primary minor league affiliate the San Diego Gulls, to help the team and players develop their mental game.
+It is important to note that while Kate has graduate school training in applied sport psychology and general psychology, she does not diagnose or treat clinical disorders, and is not a licensed psychologist.Â